wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

         for(int i = 0; i < 4; ++i)
         {
             shoot_bullet(ent);
-            wait_sec(ent, 0.5); // do nothing for 2 seconds and yield the coroutine for that duration.
+            wait_sec(ent, 2); // do nothing for 2 seconds and yield the coroutine for that duration.
         }
     }
 }
 ```

-The above example is slightly simplified but I hope that it get the point across, that we want to be able
+The above example is slightly simplified but I hope that it get the point across, that I want to be able
-to suspend code-execution at specific points and wait for certein actions to complete.
+to suspend code-execution at specific points and wait for certain actions to complete.
 Writing  one-off
 game-code in this fashion might be a good way to work, especially when adding wait_for_any() and  wait_for_all()
 etc.